Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Engineering Science

-Ruth Morgan (MA (Oxon), D.Phil) is a Senior Lecturer in the Department of Security and Crime Science, and the Director of the UCL Centre for the Forensic Sciences.
+Ruth Morgan (MA (Oxon), D.Phil) is a Reader in Crime and Forensic Science in the Department of Security and Crime Science, and the Director of the UCL Centre for the Forensic Sciences.
 The Centre facilitates a network of UCL academics from a wide range of different disciplines and departments to enable a strategic and multidisciplinary research programme in collaboration with external partners and forensic science stakeholders.

 Ruth serves on a number of national committees, is the Vice Chair of the London Geological Society Forensic Geoscience Group, sits on the editorial board for the journal 'Medicine, Science and the Law', and is a member of the Advisory Board of Inside Justice.
 She was part of the group that put together the QAA benchmark statement for Forensic Science and acts as External Examiner for a number of UK Universities.
 She is also a reviewer for forensic geoscience and forensic science submissions for a number of internationally peer reviewed journals.